MyNameIsTrez/cinimal/notes.md

 - Sort all C imports in alphabetical order, and show an error if no function was included from it

 # TODO:
+- Add "everything" test screenshot to GH readme
+- Make placeholder cinimal VS Code extension before someone else grabs it
+- Add gif to the extension page showcasing how to use cinimal
+- Enums, structs and file namespaces shouldn't have to be capitalized
+- Already make all extension settings toggleable

+# Tests to add
 - Add test showcasing only one instruction per line, so no `while (i += 1)`
 - Add test calling a function from a lookup table of functions
-- Add "everything" test screenshot to GH readme
 - Add test for multidimensional arrays on the heap and stack
 - Add test for function forward declaration
 - Add test for struct forward declaration
 - Add test for passing function as arg
-- Add union test
+- Add test showcasing union
 - Add test showcasing one ptr declaration per line declaration the * of the declaration so it's on both lines
 - Add test showcasing const pointers need to be declared and assigned at once
 - Add test showcasing printf("%d\n", 42) being turned into print("%d", 42)